metaplex-foundation/developer-hub/src/pages/mpl-hybrid/preparation.md

 ---
-title: Preperation
+title: Preparation
-metaTitle: MPL-404 - Preperation
+metaTitle: MPL-Hybrid - Preparation
 description: How to prepare before creating a MPL-404 hybrid
 ---